preset-io/ai18n/README.md

 # Show a report of translations coverage for each locale
 ai18n report

-# Push translations from the YAML back into PO files.
+# Push translations from the YAML back into PO files while prioritizing AI
+# over original translations (default is to prefer original PO translations)
-ai18n po-push
+ai18n po-push --prefer-ai

 # start clear - flush all existing AI-generated translation out of your yaml file
 ai18n flush-ai